 Please note that regardless of any deferment of any payment against the anticipated arrival of financial aid, the participant remains ultimately responsible for the payment of the entire cost of the program.

 Students who are planning to finance all or part of their study abroad by financial aid should be aware that:

-- A participant in a SUNY overseas academic program is usually eligible for the same aid package that s/he would be eligible were s/he attending his/her home SUNY campus with the exception of college work-study.
+- A participant in a SUNY overseas academic program is usually eligible for the same aid package that they would be eligible were they attending their home SUNY campus with the exception of college work-study.

 - The participant's home campus (i.e., the campus at which the student is matriculated and admitted to a degree program) is the only school that can process that student's financial aid forms.
 The student must check with his/her home campus financial aid office for further details.

 - A student must be registered for a minimum of six credits to qualify for financial aid (all of Oswego's regular semester overseas academic programs are 12 to 15 credits; therefore, all participants are enrolled as full-time students).
 Summer and winter session programs have different requirements.

 By accepting Oswego's offer of admission to one of its exchanges or overseas academic programs you acknowledge that you are ultimately responsible for all payments paid by the OIEP on your behalf, including but not limited to, any unrecoverable money deposits for the purchase of airline tickets, housing, tuition, fees, etc., should you withdraw after these funds have been paid, except for documented ill health.